 In addition to reducing the number of unwanted animals in shelters and dangerous strays in the streets, spayed and neutered animals are happier, healthier pets.
 Males fight less and do not roam as much, greatly reducing the risks of being hit by cars.
 Females do not go into heat, they don’t have to be closed in and they are less likely to develop uterine infections and mammary cancer.

-Owners who do not wish to complete the procedure for their pets must obtain an Intact Pet Permit.
-Download an application form(PDF, 32KB) for more information.
+Owners who do not wish to complete the procedure for their pets must contact us to begin the process to obtain an Intact Pet Permit.
+Call the City Call Center at 817-392-1234.

 About the procedure